blackberry/Community/Camera.md

 ### BBJam Samples
 A collection of sample apps demonstrated in the Native Camera API Deep-Dive session at the BlackBerry JAM conference in San Jose.
 Some of these samples are similar to those listed above, but with a focus on more in-line documentation, as well as notes on best-practices and "gotchas".
+These samples have been updated to build with the Gold NDK release.

 **[Viewfinder](https://github.com/blackberry/Presentations/tree/master/2012-BlackBerryJam-Americas/JAM15/Viewfinder)**
 A simple sample using libscreen which illustrates how to start a viewfinder.
 Includes notes on how to inventory available cameras and search for cameras based on the features you require.